Kangkung Belacan (Water Spinach with Shrimp Paste)

-Kangkung belacan is Malaysian and Indonesian dish of stir-fried water spinach with fermented shrimp paste (belacan), is one of our favorite leafy green recipes.
+Kangkung belacan, a Malaysian and Indonesian dish of stir-fried water spinach with fermented shrimp paste (belacan), is one of our favorite leafy green recipes.

 You can find it in much of Southeast Asia, but the first time we had it was at a Malaysian restaurant here in NJ.
 It was packed full of aromatic umami flavors.
 Anytime we go out for Malaysian food, it’s a must-order!